okta/okta-signin-widget/README.md

 - **features.idpDiscovery** - Enable [IdP Discovery](#idp-discovery).
 Defaults to `false`.

 - **features.showPasswordToggleOnSignInPage** - End users can now toggle visibility of their password on the Okta Sign-In page, allowing end users to check their password before they click Sign In.
 This helps prevent account lock outs caused by end users exceeding your org's permitted number of failed sign-in attempts.
 Note that passwords are visible for 30 seconds and then hidden automatically.
 Defaults to `false`.

-### Logging

-Customize the widget logging behaviour with the following config options.

-#### external

-Boolean that enable or disable browser console error for errors from `custom callback functions`.
-Defaults to `true`.

 ## Events